-All of this comes from primeval times, when being able to quickly differentiate between things that are safe (e.g. an apple ) from things that are not (e.g. a saber-toothed tiger) had far bigger implications than whether you’ve wasted money buying the wrong brand of soap powder.
+All of this comes from primeval times, when being able to quickly differentiate between things that are safe (e.g. an apple ) from things that are not (e.g. a hungry boa constrictor) had far bigger implications than whether you’ve wasted money buying the wrong brand of soap powder.

 Fight or Flight Business Marketing

 Coined by Walter Cannon, a physiologist from Harvard, the “Fight or Flight” response is a intuitive safeguard built into a primitive area of our brains (the hypothalamus, since you asked) designed to help prevent early Homo Sapiens from killing themselves off and making the species extinct before they had the chance to build pyramids, circumnavigate the globe, or design iPhones.

 The process happens in a split-second, and is triggered based upon both obvious and subtle clues picked-up by our senses.
 When invoked, the Fight or Flight response puts us on Red Alert.
 It causes us to perceive almost anything as a potential threat.
 We trust nothing and no-one.
 It’s like we’ve all become TSA officers.
 In such a heightened state, we’re clearly not in the mood to buy your brand of fabric softener – no matter what it smells like.